icylord/TitleExtractor/README.md

 Title Extractor
 ===============

-only works for a few website for now, I will enhance it later if have time.
+Only works for a few websites, I will improve it later.